ddybing/ikt104_assignments/README.md

 # IKT104 Assignments

-Assignments for the [IKT104 - "Microcontrollers"](https://www.uia.no/en/studieplaner/topic/IKT104-G) course delivered by my group.
+Assignments and the final project for the [IKT104 - "Microcontrollers"](https://www.uia.no/en/studieplaner/topic/IKT104-G) course delivered by my group.

+The systems were developed using MbedOS in Mbed Studio, which targeted an STM32 development board.